bikecoders/ngx-input-search/README.md

 ## TL;DR:

 Angular directive to put in your search inputs.
-With its only output you will be able to get what the user writes with all good practices related to search inputs
+With its only output you will be able to get what the user writes with good practices related to search inputs such as:

+- Wait until the user stops writing to perform the desired action
+- Avoid performing the action over the same stream
+- Trim the whitespaces on the criteria
+- Stream when the criteria's length is greater than the desired

 ```html
 <input type="text" (ngxInputSearch)="doTheSearch($event)"/>